Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 Fourth Fang shot them sideways in the ass with an absolute *storm* of firepower from their concealed position on the compound’s west side.
 Caught between that and the Humans’ disciplined, accurate shots from the east end of the compound, the angry swarm wavered, faltered, then fell into disarray and scattered, trying to find some cover.

 The cavemonkeys meanwhile had only one job: get out, with their Whitecrest buddies along for the ride.
-Ferd unceremoniously scooped both of them up in his tail and *flung* himself off the roof---they were up so high!---and sailed through the air like he’d done the deed thousands of times before.
+Ferd unceremoniously scooped both of them up in his tail and *flung* himself off the roof - they were up so high! - and sailed through the air like he’d done the deed thousands of times before.
 Probably had, given they were a tree-dwelling people.
 The trees on Mordor weren’t anything like as sturdy as his native Ketta though, so Ferd crashed into one and rode its splintering, disintegrating form down, bleeding off momentum so that when he alighted he did so almost lightly among the collapsing branches and leaves.

 That done, he gave his two passengers a hefty congratulatory slap on the back, hoisted his weapon, and added its weight to Fourth Fang’s contribution.